michiganengineering/news-center-graphics/README.md

   * Make sure your document is saved.
   * Use Open San Regular or Open Sans Bold for labels.
 2. Run the script by choosing: File > Scripts > ai2html
 3. Go to the folder containing your Illustrator file.
-Inside will be a folder called embed.
+Inside will be a folder called `embed`.
 Open the html files in your browser to preview your output.
-This is a partial so it will need `html`, `body`, etc tags for it to be semantically correct.
+This is a partial so it will need `html`, `body`, etc. for it to be semantically correct.

 Currently, we are making heavy use of custom settings.
 For example, using the `ai2html-html` setting will insert custom html at the end of the document.
 Here's an example where we insert some scripts needed to display the iframe embeds properly:
 ```